 PMCID: all published articles receive a PMCID

 Articles published in the section Systems Biology will benefit from the Frontiers impact and tiering system after online publication.
 Authors of published original research with the highest impact, as judged democratically by the readers, will be invited by the Chief Editor to write a Frontiers Focused Review - a tier-climbing article.
 This is referred to as "democratic tiering".
 The author selection is based on article impact analytics of original research published in all Frontiers specialty journals and sections.
-Focused Reviews are centered on the original discovery, place it into a broader context, and aim to address the wider community across all of Neuroscience, Psychiatry, Physiology, Genetics, Cell and Developmental Biology and Bioengineering and Biotechnology and Applied Mathematics and Statistics.
+Focused Reviews are centered on the original discovery, place it into a broader context, and aim to address the wider community across all of Neuroscience, Physiology, Genetics, Cell and Developmental Biology, Bioengineering and Biotechnology and Applied Mathematics and Statistics.